Skip to main content

 SymptomWhat to check

-Notifications arrive but do not displayCheck notification permission, Android channel settings, and custom icon resources.
+Notifications do not displayCheck notification permission, Android channel settings, and notification icon resources.

-Deep link does not openVerify the launch URL and Android intent filters.
+Deep link does not openVerify the notification URL and Android intent filters.

 Tags fail with ContactNotLinkedCall login(userId, email) before setting user tags.